 15. Design Thinking

-In this Thing, you’ll work with a team to identify a problem, come up with ideas to solve it, make a prototype of your best idea, test it out, and ultimately share it.
+In this Thing, you will learn about the process through examples, and then work with a team to identify a problem, come up with ideas to solve it, make a prototype of your best idea, test it out, and ultimately share it.
 Your goal is to make a positive impact on the problem you choose.

 Quest 3: Big Ideas

 The next stage of the design thinking process is ideation, where you’ll generate lots of ideas that might help to solve the problem you selected in Quest 2.